msg-byu/getting-started/README.md

 ```

 This code simply informs the make file to automatically add
 documentation for the trial module to the documentation site.
+When you're done, use Ctrl-x Ctrl-s to save and Ctrl-x Ctrl-c to close.
 With that
 done type:

 ```